• Skip to primary navigation

 Creativity:

-When you can recognize possibilities or ideas, develop them, and use them to resolve issues, interact with others, and entertain people, this is called being creative.
+This is called being creative when you can recognize possibilities or ideas, develop them, and use them to resolve issues, interact with others, and entertain people.

 Planning Skills: